osohq/oso/docs/getting-started/policies/application-types.rst

             OSO.register_class(User)
             user = User.new("alice", true)
-            raise "should be allowed" unless OSO.allow(user, "foo", "bar") raise "should not be allowed" unless not OSO.allow(user, "foo", "bar")
+            raise "should be allowed" unless OSO.allowed?(user, "foo", "bar") raise "should not be allowed" unless not OSO.allowed?(user, "foo", "bar")

     .. group-tab:: Java